ulule/paging/README.md

 // Step 3: create a paginator instance and pass your store, your current HTTP
-// request and your options as arguments. paginator := paging.NewPaginator(store, request, options)
+// request and your options as arguments. paginator := paging.NewPaginator(store, 20, 0, options)

+// You can also use the NewRequestPaginator initializer to auto-handle
+// pagination for a http.Request instance.
+paginator = paging.NewRequestPaginator(store, request, options)

 // Step 4: calls the paginator.Page() method to get the page instance. page, err := paginator.Page()